1919 in Afghanistan: February 20, 1919

-The amir Habibullah Khan, who has always been a loyal friend to Britain, is murdered whilst camping in the Laghman Valley.
-Thereupon ensues a competition for the throne.
-At Jalalabad a proclamation is issued that Nasrullah Khan has assumed the throne, but in Kabul power is seized by Amanullah Khan, the third son of the late amir.
-Amanullah's mother was Habibullah's chief wife; but the late amir's eldest son is Inayatullah who appears to have supported the claims of Nasrullah.
+The amir Habibullah Khan, who was a loyal friend to Britain, is murdered whilst camping in the Laghman Valley, one of many river valleys located within Laghman Province, near the Afghanistan-Pakistan border.
+Following the murder, different contenders compete for the throne.
+At Jalalabad, a proclamation is issued that Nasrullah Khan has assumed the throne, but in Kabul power is seized by Amanullah Khan, the third son of the late amir.
+Amanullah's mother was Habibullah's chief wife; but the late amir's eldest son, Inayatullah, appears to have supported the claims of Nasrullah.
 Amanullah soon shows, however, that he has control of the situation and the rival claimant withdraws.
 There is more than a suspicion that Nasrullah (a brother of the late sovereign) was not unduly disturbed at Habibullah's assassination.
-The new amir, Amanullah, begins his reign by announcing that he will punish those who are guilty of the assassination of his father, that he will institute reforms in the country, including the abolition of the virtual slavery, which exists in a disguised form, and that he will preserve the tradition of friendship with India.
-On April 13 a durbar is held at Kabul, at which the assassination of the late amir is investigated.
-A colonel is found guilty of committing the murder and executed, and the new amir's uncle, Nasrullah, is found guilty of complicity in the crime, and is sentenced to imprisonment for life.
+The new amir, Amanullah, begins his reign by announcing that he will punish those who are guilty of the assassination of his father, that he will institute reforms in the country, including the abolition of virtual slavery, which exists in a disguised form, and that he will preserve the tradition of friendship with India.
+On April 13, a durbar is held at Kabul to investigate the assassination of the late amir.
+A colonel is found guilty of committing the murder and executed, and the new amir's uncle, Nasrullah, is found guilty of complicity in the crime, and is sentenced to life imprisonment.